 For more than a century, this stately thoroughfare and its Gilded Age mansions have been the home of Richmond’s upper class.
-But ever since 1890, when the first towering memorial to General Robert E. Lee was unveiled, Monument Avenue has also served as an unsettling tribute to Richmond’s Confederate past.
+But ever since 1890, when the first towering memorial to General Robert E. Lee was unveiled, Monument Avenue has also served as a deeply unsettling tribute to Richmond’s Confederate past.
 Begin your stroll at North Boulevard and walk eastward, passing enormous statues of Stonewall Jackson, Jefferson Davis, Lee, and J.E.B.
 Stuart along the way.
 Before you know it, it’ll be time for lunch.

 Oysters Down In Oyster Bay Do It

 Rest your legs downtown at Rappahannock, the latest venture from the family-owned Rappahannock River Oysters.
 Open since December 2012, Rappahannock is quickly becoming a star of Richmond cuisine, specializing in seasonal seafood dishes and a raw bar that highlights the best this 100-year-old oyster company has to offer.
 Whether you opt for the sweet and buttery Rappahannocks or the ocean brine of the Olde Salts, you’ll be treated to a true taste of local flavor (320 East Grace Street).

 War, What Is It Good For?